UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/7-working_with_alignments.md

 ## The SAM/BAM file format

 Reads that have been aligned to a reference are no longer stored in fastq format but are stored in either SAM or BAM format.
-These two formats are virtually identical, however the SAM format is a text file which is easily readable to human eyes, whilst a BAM file is the same information converted to binary.
+These two formats are virtually identical, however the SAM format is a text file which is easily readable to human eyes, while a BAM file is the same information converted to binary.
 This conversion means that file sizes are smaller, and that computational processes can be performed more efficiently.
-Typically, we work with BAM files as these provide gains in storage space & analytic speed.
+Typically, we work with BAM files as these provide gains in storage space and analytic speed.
 The tools we use to inspect these files are provided in the package samtools, which has been installed on your VM.

 The reads from the previous dataset which mapped to *chrI* of *C. elegans* are in the folder `~/WGS/02_trimmedData/fastq`